Xibo has a sophisticated scheduling system which allows for the simple creation of complex schedules for Events across Displays/Display Groups.

 Select to have the event run constantly.

 Create your own defined Dayparts for ease of scheduling.
+Once created these will show in the Dayparting drop down menu for selection!

 Use Event Priority to determine whether the event should be included in the schedule for the Player or not.
 A 'Priority Event' is determined by a number, with 0 considered the lowest Priority.